-Sometimes, the regular spot treatment with dish soap or laundry detergent doesn’t cut it with dried stains.
+The regular spot treatment with dish soap or laundry detergent sometimes doesn’t cut it with dried stains.
 Enzyme-based cleaners are store-bought sprays with natural ingredients that can break down stubborn molecules like grease and blood.
-As a plus, most of those cleaners will come scented to mask up the odor of the staining agent.
-On the downside, these can be a bit expensive when compared to regular detergent.
+As a plus, most of those cleaners will come scented to mask the odour of the staining agent.
+On the downside, these can be expensive compared to regular detergents.
 They also take quite a bit of time to work.

 Sanitize the Mattress With a Steamer

-If you’re willing to splurge a bit, get a steam sanitizer.
-It’s a small handheld device that uses water vapor and heat to clean textiles in a quick and non-toxic way.
-The temperature on most steamers on the market today goes around the CDC’s recommended 120°C for killing microorganisms by steam sterilization.
-This way, you can add an extra step along your deep cleaning program to make sure you’re getting to any bacteria, mildew, or bugs.
+If you’re willing to splurge a bit, get a steam sanitiser.
+It’s a small handheld device that uses water vapour and heat to clean textiles in a quick and non-toxic way.
+The temperature on most steamers today goes around the CDC’s recommended 120°C for killing microorganisms by steam sterilization.
+This way, you can add an extra step along your deep cleaning program to ensure you get to any bacteria, mildew, or bugs.
 On the plus side, you’ll be able to use the steamer on upholstery, curtains, carpets, and even clothes!

 Let the Mattress Dry in Sunlight

-This step might be a bit inconvenient for a lot of people living in apartment complexes, but it’s highly recommended for two main reasons.
+This step might be inconvenient for many people living in apartment complexes, but it’s highly recommended for two main reasons.
 For one, it’ll dry out the mattress quickly before all those liquids you’ve been spraying pool inside the mattress frame.
 It’ll also help reduce the smell and chance of moulding.
 The second reason is that the sunlight will give you a sanitizing boost by reducing the vitality of bacteria colonies.
-So, go the extra mile and let the freshly washed mattress stand in sunlight for six hours.
+So, go the extra mile and let the freshly washed mattress stand in the sunlight for six hours.
 Don’t forget to flip the sides!

 Deodorize the Mattress With Baking Soda

 By now, your mattress should be clean, sanitized, and dry.
 All that’s left to do is deal with any lingering odours.
-Some people like getting store-bought scented sprays for textile, but those rarely last long enough.
+Some people like getting store-bought scented sprays for textiles, but those rarely last long enough.
 An alternative way to deodorize your mattress is by baking soda.
-Just sprinkle it all over the mattress top and let it sit for the good part of a day.
-You can also drop some essential oils of your choice on top of the baking soda layer, but that’s entirely optional.
+Just sprinkle it all over the mattress top and let it sit on the excellent part of the day.
+You can drop some essential oils of your choice on top of the baking soda layer, but that’s optional.